304 North Cardinal St.

 Plant each individual potted plant in its designated location.
 Make any field-fit adjustments that are required (for instance, if the color of certain plants isn’t as expected or if a delivered cultivar isn’t as tall/short as expected).
 Take care to ensure each plant is within the emitter drip zone of the irrigation tubing.

-Once the flowers are planted, many types of irrigation tubing can be buried in-place so they are not visible on the soil surface.
+Once the flowers are planted, many types of irrigation tubing can be buried in place so they are not visible on the soil surface.
 Once all the plants and irrigation are in place, give the whole flower border garden a deep watering with a sprinkler or hose.
-While overhead watering is generally not recommended for flower gardens, this initial drenching will clean the dirt off plant leaves, help soil settle in planting holes, and hopefully expose any small spots of missing soil or uneven ground.
+While overhead watering is generally not recommended for flower gardens, this initial drenching will clean the dirt off plant leaves, help the soil settle in planting holes, and hopefully expose any small spots of missing soil or uneven ground.
 Future day-to-day watering will occur with the drip irrigation tubing rather than with sprinklers.

 Flower border gardens look and perform their best with a layer of organic mulch on top of the soil surface.
 A rich, uniform mulch such as homemade compost will provide a gentle supply of nutrients to the flowers, keep moisture in the soil, keep weeds down, and cool the roots of the perennials.